 - TRUNCATE and DROP queries being executed on the wrong tables or columns.

 - A faulty Hard Disk that suddenly stops working.

-In this situations you, the DevOps engineer, or SysAdmin, or Cloud expert or simply "the only developer in the company", can either be the hero that saved the day or the one who didn't care about taking backups.
+In this situations you, the DevOps engineer, or SysAdmin, or Cloud expert or even "the only developer in the company", can either be the hero that saved the day or the one who didn't care about taking backups.

-If you are using Amazon RDS you are pretty much sorted out as RDS will create and store backups for you every night automatically.
+If you are using Amazon RDS you are pretty much sorted out as RDS will create and safely store backups for you every night automatically.

-But if you are not in the Cloud, or running a Database server on an EC2 instance to retain more control, or on a third-party VPS to save some cents, you will have to manage this yourself.
+But if you are not in the Cloud, or running a Database server on an EC2 instance to retain more control, or on a third-party VPS to save some cents, you may have to manage this yourself.